plammens/ConvexPolygons/README.md

 ​	by grouping commands together with the same "argument signature".

 - No `using namespace::std;` declarations, to avoid name conflicts.
 The author has learned it the hard way...
-- Custom `namespace`s for certain things
+- Custom `namespace`s for certain things: all geometric utilities are grouped together under the `geom` namespace, for instance
-- And more...
-But I don't have time to write this right now
+- Usage of [`Boost.Range`](<https://www.boost.org/doc/libs/1_69_0/libs/range/doc/html/index.html>) to allow for lazy-evaluated ranges and range adaptors, and to enhance the flexibility of the algorithms (by taking a `boost::any_range` instead of just a `std::vector`, for instance).

 # Additional details